Outbound for B2B services firms

 Cycle time

 First reply within days of launch on a well-warmed stack.
 Meaningful meeting flow by week 3-4.
-Campaigns that stall at week 4 usually have a list problem, not a messaging problem.
+Campaigns that stall at week 4 almost always have a list problem, not a messaging problem.
+The diagnostic is simple: if you are getting opens but no replies, the first line is not landing.
+If you are getting neither opens nor replies, the message is going to spam.
+If you are getting spam reports, the list is wrong.
+The remedy in each case is different, so the diagnosis matters.

 Channel coordination